 - Name, as it appears on your tax returns.
 If you’re married, include your spouse’s name as well

 - Social Security number or Individual Taxpayer Identification Number (TIN)

 Make sure to fill out Form 13844 within 30 days of receiving your installment agreement acceptance letter from the IRS.

 Step One: Download Form 13844

 Download the official IRS Form 13844 from the IRS website.
 To help you complete the form, have your completed paperwork from the current tax year ready.
 Form 1040 will help you fill out Form 13844.

 First, refer to the Low-Income Taxpayer Adjusted Gross Income Guidance chart on Form 13844 to see if your income is lower than the specified low-income category for your state and family unit size.
 If your income is lower than what’s stated, you qualify for a reduced rate.
 However, if your income is higher than this number, you don’t qualify and should not proceed with Form 13844.

 Once you’ve confirmed you’re eligible to apply based on your income, fill out your tax information accordingly.
 Both you and your spouse will need to sign and date the bottom of the form.

 Step Three: Where to Mail Form 13844

-Mail your completed form to the IRS at:
+Mail your completed form to the following address: